trancio/sensor-enclosure-cadquery/README.md

 # Sensor enclosure

 A customizable enclosure for sensor PCB.
 Especially for IoT devices, sensors.
-The dimensions of the box depend on the parameters of the PCB
+The dimensions of the box depend on the parameters of the PCB.

 ![](enclosure.png)